Christine Maheu, RN, PhD

 Areas of Interest

-Dr. Maheu’s primary area of research is on the psychosocial and behaviour impact of cancer in cancer survivors and individuals at risk for inherited cancers.
-In addition, she conducts and test group psychotherapy approaches to help cancer survivors’ deal with uncertainty and fear of recurrence.
+Dr. Maheu’s primary area of research is on the psychosocial and behavioural impact of cancer in cancer survivors and individuals at risk for inherited cancers.
+In addition, she conducts and tests group psychotherapy approaches to help cancer survivors deal with uncertainty and fear of recurrence.
 She also has an interest in descriptive studies for health capitals among minority groups towards breast cancer prevention.